fleetdm/fleet/handbook/community.md

     D-->E
 ```

-If the mermaid syntax is incorrect, the diagram will be replaced with an image displaying an error.
-For example, the following code block has **intentional** syntax errors will display an error:
+If the mermaid syntax is incorrect, the diagram will be replaced with an image displaying an error, as shown in the following example where the code block was written with **intentional** syntax errors:

 ```mermaid
 graph TD;